 Failover is supported only for MSSQL databsae.
 You should have purchased license for failover and uploaded it in the product.
 You need to ensure that the database, patch store and the software repository are installed in a remote computer.
 This will ensure that the database, patch store and software repository are not affected, when one of the server is down.
 You should also ensure that the IP Address, that you configure for the primary server and the secondary server is static so that the communication will reach the appropriate static IP address.

 Ensure that the Desktop Central's primary server, secondary server and the remote database (if any) belongs to a same domain and are located in a same subnet.
 If you have configured NAT settings to redirect all communications to a local IP, you will have to ensure that the redirected communications reach the virtual IP address.
+A virtual IP address is an IP address that is shared among multiple domain names or multiple servers and this eliminates a host's dependency upon individual network interfaces.

 You can configure failover server from Desktop Central web console -> Admin - > Failover Server.
 You will have to specify the Primary and Secondary Server's IP address.
 You will have to provide a virtual IP address, which could actually be updated to the agents.
 Every communication from the agent, distribution server will reach the virtual IP.
 If you have configured NAT settings to redirect all communications to a local IP, you will have to ensure that the redirected communications reach the virtual IP address.